istio/istio/CONTRIBUTING.md

 Please fill out the [Google CLA](https://cla.developers.google.com).

 Once you are CLA'ed, we'll be able to accept your pull requests.
+This is necessary because you own the copyright to your changes, even after your contribution becomes part of this project.
+So this agreement simply gives us permission to use and redistribute your contributions as part of the project.

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the repository.
 This policy does not